 The statutory duty to provide independent and impartial careers advice and guidance is fulfilled.
-Each Year 9, 10 and 11 student also has a careers interview annually with a level 7 Careers Advisor, so in total a student will have 3 individual appointments during their time at Woodbrook Vale.
+Each Year 9, 10 and 11 student also has a careers interview annually with a level 6 Careers Advisor, so in total a student will have 5 individual appointments during their time at Woodbrook Vale with additional interviews available if needed.
 SEND and PP students are prioritised for their interviews.

-This provision is being extended so all Year 7 and 8 students also benefit from personalised careers advice in line with new legislation for 2022-23.
+This provision is being extended so all Year 7 and 8 students also benefit from personalised careers advice in line with new legislation from 2022-23.